 Initial management of subacromial bursitis involves immobilization with a sling and NSAIDs like naproxen or ibuprofen.
 For pain that remains disabling after 72 hours, steroid injection of the bursa may be indicated but infection should be ruled out.

+In cases where these measures do not show improvement, intralesional steroid injections can be applied.
+These injections can be applied by palpation or by using ultrasound guidance.
 Intrabursal steroids may also be considered as primary treatment in patients who cannot tolerate NSAIDs.

 Bursectomy, open or arthroscopic, is reserved for patients who fail to respond to non-operative measures.

 Younger patients (< 20 years) and patients between 41- 60 years of age perform better than those who were in the 21- 40 years age group.
 Patients > 60 years of age had the poorest results.